-NOTE: You'll need to have the DCC/DCS switch set correctly if your using one of those two modes.
+NOTE: You'll need to install a DCS/DCC switch and then make sure you have the DCC/DCS switch set correctly if your using one of those two modes.

 Conventional AC Operation

 When using conventional AC power, the engine will respond to changes in track voltage.
 An increase in track voltage will increase the locomotive speed and a reduction in track voltage will reduce the engine speed.